maxxxbb/replication_ar2018/README.md

 - Python 3.9.10
 - MikTex 22.1

 1. All necessary python dependencies are contained in environment.yml .
-To install activate the virtual environment in a terminal move to the root of repository and type `$ conda env create -f environment.yml` and to activate  `$ conda activate replication_ar2018`.
+To install the virtual environment in a terminal move to the root folder of the repository and type `$ conda env create -f environment.yml` and to activate type  `$ conda activate replication_ar2018`.

 2. In order for imports to properly work in a terminal move to the root of the repository and type `$ conda develop .`

 3. This project relies on pytask.
-To run the project once the repository is cloned to your local machine and above steps just type
+To run the project once the repository is cloned to your local machine and above steps are completed just type
 `$ pytask`

 ### How Do I Navigate This Repository?